HwWobbe/hello-world/2nd file (test).md

 ...spaceOverWrites

-* Looking to spawn a new branch that I can then merge via a PR.
-* That seems to be an Option of the commit process.
+* Spawning a new branch that I can then merge via a PR seems to be an Option of the commit process.

 <hr>